Jul 14

 When we see and feel how we need grace every

-, we at once perceive the beauty in
+moment in our lives, we at once perceive the beauty in

 asking for an abundant, overflowing measure of grace.